oarcscience/ith.oarc.science/neu/yeats/fip/fip00.md

 #### 1888

 ###### Scanned at Intangible Textual Heritage, November 2003.
-J. B. Hare, redactor.
+J. Lelievre, redactor.
 This text is in the public domain in the United States; it is not in the public domain in the United Kingdom or European Union.
 These files may be used for any non-commercial purpose, provided this notice of attribution is left intact.

 <span id="page_v">p. v</span>